 Warren McCall is proud to call North Central Regina home.
 It is the neighbourhood where he was born and raised, and is the largest community in Regina Elphinstone-Centre.

-First elected in a February 2001 by-election, McCall has subsequently been returned to the Legislative Assembly by the people of Elphinstone-Centre in the 2003 and 2007 general elections.
-He is proud of the fact that he has been voted “Best Regina MLA” for each of the past four years by the readers of Regina’s Prairie Dog Newsmagazine.
+First elected in a February 2001 by-election, McCall has subsequently been re-elected to the Legislative Assembly by the people of Elphinstone-Centre in the 2003, 2007, 2011 and 2016 general elections.

 In the Lorne Calvert NDP Government, McCall served in a variety of roles, most notably as Minister of Advanced Education & Employment, and as Minister of Corrections & Public Safety.
 He chaired a Review of Accessibility & Affordability of Post-Secondary Education in Saskatchewan.
 He also served as Deputy Whip, Deputy Caucus Chair, Chair of the Crown Corporations Committee, Chair of the Standing Committee on the Economy, in addition to membership on several committees of the Assembly.